ch007m/gateway-api-nginx/README.md

 https://blog.nashtechglobal.com/hands-on-kubernetes-gateway-api-with-nginx-gateway-fabric/
 https://docs.nginx.com/nginx-gateway-fabric/get-started/

-The following scenario which has been tested successfully use the following port configuration between the `host`, the `container` and pod running the `nginx-fabric-api`:
+The following scenario which has been tested successfully use the following port configuration between the `host`, the `container` and pod running the `nginx-fabric-gateway` or `ngf`:

 1. HTTP traffic